 Here's the part that doesn't get said enough.
 In most technically founded companies, the CEO is the machine.
 They are the management layer, the HR department, the decision-making process, and the Chief of Staff, all rolled into one person.

 That works at fifty people.
-It's strained at a hundred and fifty.
-It's broken at three hundred.
+By a hundred and fifty it's strained.
+By three hundred it's broken.

 The CEO knows it's broken.
 They feel it.
 They're exhausted, making decisions they shouldn't be making, sitting in meetings they shouldn't be in, watching the organization outgrow the way it's being run.
 They don't know what to do about it because they've never had to build the machine before.
 They built the capability.
 That's a different skill.